dakkmaddy/repo_linux/README.md

 It is clunky and will create some text file enjoy - dakkmaddy

-All others are self explanatory
+The other scripts do various small jobs
+And for the most part are self explanatory hexamagician is a work in progress, sometimes it performs, sometimes not so much